Elective offerings vary from year to year. SP2 considers student interest when deciding which electives will be offered each semester.

 Gender and Social Policy develops an advanced understanding of social policies through a focus on social issues and conditions through the lens of gender, economic and critical theory.
 The specialized focus on gender and social policy provides students with the opportunity to develop more specialized knowledge about how market dynamics and government policies respond to the needs and risks faced by women.
 Specific emphasis is placed on utilizing theoretical frameworks to evaluate the intersection between social policy, history and social science in relationship to gender issues.
 Students are also expected to conduct a policy analysis that includes an evaluation of how current and former social movements surrounding gender issues shaped their policy of interest.

-SWRK 742: Practice with At-Risk Youth
+SWRK 742: Practice with Youth Who are Marginalized

 Clinical and Macro Practice Elective; Option for Home and School Visitor Requirement